aramis-lab/clinicadl/docs/Train/Patch.md

 ## `train patch multicnn` - Train one classification CNN per patch location

-Contrary to the preceding pipeline in which all patch locations were used as input of a unique CNN, with this option a CNN is trained per patch location.
+Contrary to the preceding network in which all patch locations were used as input of a unique CNN, with this option a CNN is trained per patch location.
 Then the predictions of the CNNs are [assembled](./Details.md#soft-voting) to determine the label at the image level.